 Saturday, October 5, 2019

-And in anticipation of attacks on this study, let me say that this page is not presented as a self-righteous condemnation as if I (or any who cite this study) are without sin,for we are all sinners, having misused everything from our brain to our feet, and thus in this way and to some degree we and I have usually committed many or most things that we condemn others for, and our lesser sins that we may excuse are offensive to God and not just those that we may rightly deplore.
+And in anticipation of attacks on this study, let me say that this page is not presented as a self-righteous condemnation as if I (or any who cite this study) are without sin, for we are all sinners, having misused everything from our brain to our feet, and thus in this way and to some degree we and I have usually committed many or most things that we condemn others for, and our lesser sins that we may excuse are offensive to God and not just those that we may rightly deplore.

-Moreover, this page is particularly written in response to those who justify fornication, especially sodomy, and even promote it.
+And this page is particularly written in response to those who justify fornication, especially sodomy, and even promote it, and even attack dissent (which is one reason why it provokes more reaction).
 Many of such even attempt to argue against the Bible, but which teaches that God made man and women distinctively different yet uniquely compatible and complementary, and only joined them together in marriage - as the Lord Jesus Himself specified (Mt.
-19:4–6) - and Scripture only condemns homosexual relations wherever they are manifestly dealt with.
+19:4–6) - andScripture only unconditionally condemns homosexual relations wherever they aremanifestly dealt with (all sin is condemned, yet there are different degrees, and unlike some sins, there is no provision that will sanction homosexual relations).

-Note: statistics were what the referenced pages stated when first referenced, but the CDC revises them, and recent CDC reports also tend to focus more on race and ethnicity than among behavior as a class, while treating the infected as victims as if not being the result of volitional choices to engage in known risky behaviors.
+Note: statistics were what the referenced pages stated when first referenced, but the CDC revises and often deletes them, and recent CDC reports also tend to focus more on race and ethnicity than among behavior as a class, while treating the infected as victims as if not being the result of volitional choices to engage in known risky behaviors.
 Thus, I may sometimes reference archived versions.
-If a linked page no longer provides sourced material, try it in https://web.archive.org)Also, a back up folder of most images is here.
+If a linked page no longer provides sourced material, try it in https://web.archive.org.Also, a back up folder of most images is here.
 Finally, as this long work is a piecemeal compilation, and listing of data is not all chronological, and distinctions btwn categories must be made, then please forgive any redundancy, disorganization, or seeming minor discrepancies resulting in this.

 In 2021, male-to-male sexual contact accounted for 67% (24,107) of all [not just men] new HIV diagnoses in the United States and dependent areas.
 In the same year, heterosexual contact accounted for 22% (8,059) of all HIV diagnoses. (https://www.cdc.gov/hiv/basics/statistics.html)